In October 2019, Google announced the official BERT Algorithm release.

 It's not a mystery that both internal and external backlinks are one of the most substantial SEO factors.
 BERT can be used to redefine a backlinks' profile as well as an internal website's architecture.

 A link placed in the right context has a much higher value than a randomly placed one.
-So your link, internal or external, will bring you more juice if it’s:
+So your links, internal or external, will bring you more juice if they're:

-After analyzing any text written in the supported language (through using Google’s NLP API), you will get all the described metrics, including (plus others):
+After analyzing any text written in the supported language (through using Google’s NLP API), you will get all the described metrics, including:

 There is no rocket science.
 Choose your primary keyword you'd like to rank for.